Pn386/CS283-SysProg/2-StudentDB/a2-questions.md

     - Please explain why the file size reported by the `ls` command was 128 bytes after adding student with ID=1, 256 after adding student with ID=3, and 4160 after adding the student with ID=64?

         > **ANSWER:** The file size reported by ls corresponds to the logical size of the file, which is determined by the file's metadata.
 When a student is added, the file is extended to accommodate the new record.
-For example:

-Adding student ID=1 writes 64 bytes, so the file size becomes 128 bytes (likely due to alignment or metadata).

-Adding student ID=3 writes another 64 bytes, increasing the file size to 256 bytes.

-Adding student ID=64 writes a record at an offset of 64 * 64 = 4096 bytes, extending the file size to 4160 bytes.
+For example:Adding student ID=1 writes 64 bytes, so the file size becomes 128 bytes (likely due to alignment or metadata).Adding student ID=3 writes another 64 bytes, increasing the file size to 256 bytes.Adding student ID=64 writes a record at an offset of 64 * 64 = 4096 bytes, extending the file size to 4160 bytes.